MicrosoftLearning/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab713canvasapps.md

 1. Select **Create**.

 ### Create a canvas app for managing real estate showings
+In this exercise, you're going to create a canvas app for managing Real Estate Showings.

 1. Select the **Home** tab in the left navigation.